ENG4422 – Racial Violence and American Identity

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-The exam is a term paper of 10 standard pages.
-Students will have an opportunity to receive commentary on drafts of their papers.
+The form of assessment is a term paper of 10 pages.
+You will have an opportunity to receive commentary on drafts of your paper.
 You are supposed to work on the assignment throughout the whole semester.